Where Does Stablecoin Yield Come From?

 Yield-bearing stablecoins build yield directly into the token.
 The issuer manages the strategy behind the scenes, combining your principal and returns into one asset.

-Examples include Ethena’s sUSDe, Level’s slvlUSD, Falcon Finance’s sUSDf, and Resolv’s stUSR.
-These can offer higher yields than basic lending, but they’re harder to evaluate and less predictable.
+Examples include algorithmic stablecoins such as Ethena’s sUSDe, Level’s slvlUSD, Falcon Finance’s sUSDf, and Resolv’s stUSR.
+These yield-bearing stablecoins can offer higher yields than basic lending, but they’re harder to evaluate and less predictable.

-These strategies sit at the advanced end of DeFi.
+These strategies sit at the advanced end of decentralized finance.
 They provide useful context, but they’re not designed to be simple savings options.

 When you see high APYs, there's usually a reason.
 Higher risk, more leverage, or temporary incentives.